Steven Salaita hiring controversy: Media controversy and complaints

 On July 31, Wise wrote that she feared the situation would lead to a court battle with Salaita: "It will be the beginning of a lawsuit, I am sure I will be deposed no matter who sends the letter."

-The next day, she and vice president Christophe Pierre wrote to Salaita informing him that they had decided not to present his potential appointment to the Board of Trustees because it was "unlikely" to win their approval, effectively rescinding his job offer.
+The next day, she and vice president Christophe Pierre wrote to Salaita informing him that they had decided not to present his potential appointment to the board of trustees because it was "unlikely" to win their approval, effectively rescinding his job offer.
 At that point, both Salaita and his wife had already quit their jobs and were preparing to move to Illinois.

 During these days, Wise received hundreds of letters from university alumni, students, parents of students and members of Champaign-Urbana's Jewish community.
 Some characterized Salaita's tweets as anti-Semitic while others characterized them as simply vulgar.
 Several of the letters threatened to stop donating: "Having been a multiple 6 figure donor to Illinois over the years, I know our support is ending as we vehemently disagree with the approach this individual espouses."
 An unknown donor met with Wise and provided her with a two-page memo about the situation.
 Wise destroyed the memo (see below), but according to her the donor told her that "how we [the university] handle the situation will be very telling."
 Another particularly wealthy donor wanted to "share his thoughts about the University’s hiring of Professor Salaita" with Wise.
-She, however, insisted that the deluge of threatening emails had nothing to do with the decision not to hire Salaita.
+She, however, insisted that the deluge of emails had nothing to do with the decision not to hire Salaita.